Eating & drinking

 The Lake District is brimming with eateries.
 Here’s a selection of decent, close-by places.
 Please let us know other good ones you come across!
 All pubs will take dogs and we’ve marked the restaurants that do too.

-Eagle & Child Pub, Staveley - a lovely pub with good ales, OK food.
+Eagle & Child Pub, Staveley - a lovely pub with good ales and food.
 We time it an 80 minute walk from the house.
 You could call a taxi to take you back home.

 Wilf's Cafe, Staveley - great for a hot snack during the day